 Exportizer Pro and Exportizer Enterprise can export data from BLOB columns of database tables to individual files.
-BLOB columns can store different types of data like text, images, PDF documents, HTML pages etc.
+BLOB columns can store different types of data like large text, images, PDF documents, HTML pages etc.

-Here are examples of exporting the following data from BLOB columns:
+Below are examples of exporting the following data from BLOB columns:

 Export Text Data from BLOB Columns